digicademy-chf/chf_container/documentation/ProjectSpecificFiles/Index.rst

 For an entirely new production environment, you may need to use a cert bot to produce the two files ``cert.crt`` and ``cert.key`` via `Let's Encrypt <https://letsencrypt.org/>`__ or another certificate authority.
-They files validate secure connections to your public website and need to be renewed periodically.
+The files validate secure connections to your public website and need to be renewed periodically.